appcelerator-forks/ti-debugger/README.md

 #### Can I debug remotely?

 Yes.
-Node Inspector must be running on the same machine, but your browser can be anywhere.
+Titanium Debugger must be running on the same machine, but your browser can be anywhere.
 Just make sure port 8080 is accessible.

-And if Node Inspector is not running on your remote machine, you can also debug it as long as your local machine can connect it.
+And if Titanium Debugger is not running on your remote machine, you can also debug it as long as your local machine can connect it.
-In this way, you must launch Node Inspector with `--no-inject` which means some features are not supported such as profiling and consoling output inspection.
+In this way, you must launch Titanium Debugger with `--no-inject` which means some features are not supported such as profiling and consoling output inspection.

-So how to debug remote machine with your local Node Inspector?
+So how to debug remote machine with your local Titanium Debugger?

 ##### option 1
 $ node-inspector --debug-host 192.168.0.2 --no-inject